JoshuaPlacidi/Attention-Graphs/README.md

 # Attention-Graphs
-Joshua Placidi
-The University of Edinburgh
+Joshua Placidi, The University of Edinburgh